Stable v3.13.0

 • System response (RESPOND)

-4. All payload shapes defined externally in YAML or JSON files.
+4. All payload shapes are defined externally in YAML or JSON files.

 DSL Grammar Overview